Demo Scenes

 The demo allows you to choose how you want your character to function.
 You can use one of three Managers:

-Destructive The Destructive manager type instantiates Wearables each time they’re added, and destroys them when they’re removed.
+Destructive The Destructive manager type instantiates each time they’re added, and destroys them when they’re removed.
 This manager is best used when you are creating a one-off character prefab which will remain as-is, with little to no changes.

-Non-Destructive The Destructive manager type instantiates Wearables each time they’re added, but rather than destroying the them when they’re removed, they are kept hidden.
+Non-Destructive The Destructive manager type instantiates each time they’re added, but rather than destroying the them when they’re removed, they are kept hidden.
 The system then enables and disables Wearable meshes as they’re added/removed rather than instantiating and destroying.
 This is more efficient, not only because instantiating and destroying is performance intensive, but it also eliminates the need to re-weight Wearables to the armature hierarchy each time they’re equipped.
 This is best used when Wearables will be swapped often.

 Selective This is a combination of both manager types.
 With the selective manager, you will be able to toggle which slots you want to hide instead of destroy, while leaving the rest to function as the Destructive manager does.